 Scammers are targeting gas stations with increasing frequency.
 Here's how you can protect yourself from fraud.

 It’s a simple fact of daily life: If you drive a car, you need to fill it up with gas regularly.
 But this part of your everyday routine could be putting you—and your bank account—at serious risk.
 Credit-card fraud at gas stations is rising significantly, prompting banks, law-enforcement agencies, and credit-card companies to urge consumers to avoid paying at the pump and instead pay inside whenever possible.
+Before you fuel up, make sure you know how to save money on gas each year.
 Here’s what you need to know.